LDMX-Software/ldmx-software.github.io/src/dark-brem/legacy.md

 The _Negatives_ category for `ForwardOnly` motivates a "dictionary" of LHE events so that we can always be "close enough" to the energy of the incoming electron.
 Analysis by Michael Revering (UMN) showed that "close-enough" was within 0.5-1 GeV, so using this feature is not seen as necessary for our current purposes.
 This feature can be implemented<sup>[1](#technical)</sup>; however, the first pass assumes only one input LHE file with a single beam energy for the electrons.

 <a name="technical">1</a>: Actually, Michael Revering already implemented this for his work on CMS.
 I (Tom Eichlersmith) just commented it out for easier integration into ldmx-sw.
 Implementing this feature would be as easy as uncommenting a section of code and change the parameter `madGraphFilePath` to mean a _directory_ of LHE files to read into the dictionary instead of a single file.

----
-# Old Simulation Style

-The old simulation style used the [LHEPrimaryGenerator]({% link docs/Configuring-the-Simulation.md %}) to setup the electron and A' as primaries.
-The vertex of the primaries imported from the LHE files would be smeared around the target, but the electron's energy would stay fixed at the energy simulated for the LHE files.